 The 944 MW Murum Dam is the first of 10-12 hydropower projects that the Sarawak government plans to build by 2020 in order to attract industrial investment to the state.
 It is also the first major overseas project for China Three Gorges Corporation, and its performance will help to shape the company’s international reputation.
-Construction is scheduled to finish in 2013.
+Construction is in the final stages and impoundment of the reservoir is scheduled to begin in 2013.
 Like the other planned Sarawak dams, the Murum Dam will displace indigenous communities from their lands and force them to give up their forest-dependent cultures.

 The project developer is Sarawak Energy Berhad (SEB), Sarawak’s state-owned electricity generating company.
 Dam construction is being supervised by China Three Gorges Corporation and being built by Chinese dam builder Sinohydro.
 Both Chinese companies have expressed intentions to invest in subsequent hydropower projects in Sarawak, but neither company has expressed an interest in the environmental or social consequences of the project.

-The Murum Dam is expected to displace 1,500 indigenous people.
+The Sarawak government began resettling around 1,500 indigenous people starting in July 2013.
 Almost all of the people who will be resettled are Penan people, the poorest and most vulnerable indigenous group in Sarawak.
 Many of the Penan tribes were nomadic until the 1980s and only recently established permanent villages.
 The tribes still depend heavily on the forests for their livelihoods, and are concerned that they will lose access to forests at their resettlement sites, which are surrounded by the lands of palm oil and timber companies.
 One villager told International Rivers that “the land allocated to us is equivalent of putting us in a barrel where we can hardly move.”

 In September 2012, the affected indigenous communities obtained a leaked copy of the Murum Dam’s resettlement plan.
 The communities were outraged at the compensation terms that the company planned to provide.
 Over 200 indigenous people blockaded access to the dam, bringing construction to a halt for over one month.